Contact Us Today (424) 372-3112

 Most joyriding cases are committed by male juvenile offenders who unlawfully take the vehicle.
 Because they think it's exciting and will give them some type of status symbol among their peers.

-Many juvenile offenders who commit a joyriding offense will drive in a very reckless manner that creates a serious threat to public safety.
-It's not uncommon for a simple joyriding offense to lead to serious traffic collisions that cause major injuries and property damages.
+Many juvenile offenders who commit a joyriding offense drive recklessly, posing a serious threat to public safety.
+It's not uncommon for a simple joyriding offense to lead to serious traffic collisions that cause major injuries and property damage.

-Vehicle Code 10851, joyriding is a California “wobbler” crime that can be filed as either a misdemeanor or felony crime.
+Vehicle Code 10851 states that joyriding is a California “wobbler” crime that can be filed as either a misdemeanor or felony.
+Our Los Angeles criminal defense lawyers are providing a more detailed review below.

 Juvenile Court System in Los Angeles County

-Under the juvenile court system, there are many crimes that might be considered a delinquent act, rather than a crime.
+Under the juvenile court system, many crimes might be considered delinquent acts rather than crimes.

-In making their decision on how to charge an offense, the court will typically consider the:
+In making their decision on how to charge an offense, the court will typically consider the following:

-By having a juvenile criminal attorney on your side, you will have a much better chance at obtaining the best possible outcome on the case.
-Penalties for a Vehicle Code 10851 violation includes:
+By having a juvenile criminal attorney on your side, you will have a much better chance of obtaining the best possible outcome on the case.
+Penalties for a Vehicle Code 10851 violation include:

-If your child was accused of joyriding, you need to consult with our Los Angeles criminal defense law firm to review the details of the case.
+If your child has been accused of joyriding, it's crucial to seek legal counsel from our Los Angeles criminal defense law firm.
+We're here to review the details of the case and provide the support you need.

 What is the Definition of Joyriding?